omahs/website-5/docs/explainers/proof-system/stark-by-hand.md

 sidebar_position: 3
 ---

-# Constructing a Seal
+# STARK by Hand

-> The [seal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#structfield.seal) is the part of the [receipt](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html) that allows third-parties to authenticate the validity of the [journal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#structfield.journal).
+> When the RISC Zero [zkVM](../zkvm/zkvm_overview.md) executes, it generates a [receipt](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html) that allows third-parties to authenticate the validity of the execution.
-> It's the zero-knowledge proof that sits at the crux of our technology, showing that the journal was faithfully constructed (according to the program defined by the [Image ID](../zkvm/zkvm_overview.md)).
+> The receipt contains a [zk-STARK](../../reference-docs/about-starks.md) in the form of the [seal](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#structfield.seal).
+> The zk-STARK that lives on the receipt is the crux of RISC Zero's technology.

-The construction of a seal is highly technical, relying on several recent advances in the world of zero-knowledge cryptography.
+The construction of the RISC Zero STARK is highly technical, relying on several recent advances in the world of zero-knowledge cryptography.
-Specifically, constructing a RISC Zero seal uses the DEEP-ALI protocol & the batched FRI protocol (after a randomized preprocessing step).
+Specifically, constructing RISC Zero's zk-STARK uses the DEEP-ALI protocol & the batched FRI protocol (after a randomized preprocessing step).

-In this series of 10 brief lessons, we walk through a simplified example of RISC Zero's seal construction with as little technical jargon as possible.
+In this series of 12 brief lessons, we walk through a simplified numerical example of the construction of RISC Zero's STARK.

 You can peek behind the formulas on the [Google Sheet version](https://docs.google.com/spreadsheets/d/1Onr41OozD62y-B0jIL7bHAH5kf771-o4xvmnHUFpOyo/edit?usp=sharing) or [download a PDF](assets/fibonacci-stark.pdf).
-If you make sense of these 10 lessons, you'll have a solid handle on the mechanics of a zk-STARK (and we'd likely love to [hire you](../../../careers)).
+If you make sense of these 12 lessons, you'll have a solid handle on the mechanics of a zk-STARK (and we'd likely love to [hire you](../../../careers)).

 The [proof system sequence diagram](proof-system-sequence-diagram.md) describes this process in more generality; we suggest going back and forth between this document and the sequence diagram.